e-oj/Magic-Grid/README.md

 ---

 #### .onPositionComplete(callback)
-Adds a listener used execute a function once all items in the grid have been properly positioned.
+Adds a listener that executes a function once all items in the grid have been properly positioned for the first time.

 ```javascript
 const magicGrid = new MagicGrid({